Starmer’s vote losing Brexit Policy Crashed the ‘RED WALL’ not Flag Shaggers

 If you can’t face facts you will never remedy the situation!

 Starmer for some very strange reason now thinks the Leave voting seats Labour lost will come back to Labour if he waves a union jack.
-The very idea of showing the Labour party as a patriotic political party is not only a weak position its completely out of touch with the real reasons why Labour lost the Red Wall.
-The vote to leave the EU was always about Democracy, not patriotism.
+The very idea of showing the Labour Party as a patriotic political party is not only a weak position it’s completely out of touch with the real reasons why Labour lost the Red Wall.
+The vote to leave the EU was always about Democracy, not nationalism.

 Patriotism has always been a characteristic of socialism but it never meant waving a flag.